 The last article and this one should be able to get a EFM8 project up and running with the bare minimal hardware and code.

 October 17, 2016

-This article will cover the hardware aspect of using the EFM8 series of microcontrollers from Silicon Labs.
+This article will cover the hardware aspect of using the EFM8 series , a Silicon Labs microcontroller.
 We will start from the basics of what is needed to get started with the EFM8 and how to program the EFM8.

 Prerequisites for the EFM8